As a caregiver, it is always a good idea to remind yourself at least once a day about:

 Support groups, religious and spiritual advisers, or mental health counsellors can always advise caregivers on the many positive ways to seek help when needed.

-Also, encourage them to seek professional help immediately if they are:
+Also, seek professional help immediately if you are:

-Some Tips for Caregivers to Deal with Physical and Emotional Burdens
+Some Tips for Dealing with Physical and Emotional Burdens

 Live one day at a time

-Make a list of important tasks and prioritise them, think of ways to make tasks easier, allow some things to be left undone
+Make a list of important tasks and prioritise them, think of ways to make your work easier, allow some things to be left undone

 When handling a difficult task, make it easier by listening to music

-Find time for regular exercise; this will help caregivers to keep fit, increase their physical stamina, and keep their feeling more energised
+Find time for regular exercise; this will help you keep fit, increase your physical stamina, and keep you feeling more energised